orchestral/docs/pages/installation.md

 > The installation process would automatically publish `orchestra/foundation` asset to your public path.

+<a name="setup"></a>
+### Setup

-Once Laravel 4 and Orchestra Platform is properly download and install, we need to setup the database and create the application basic schema (including administrator user).
+Once Laravel 4 and Orchestra Platform is properly downloaded and installed, we need to setup the database and create the application basic schema (including administrator user).

 1. Open `app/config/database.php` and configure your database connection.
 2. Browse to the installation page, for example `http://yoursite.com/admin` and follow the installation process.